nazuna-2371/margpa/docs/validation_and_operation_observation_en.md

 ## 18. Additional Observation

-After this document was created, the README, overview, technical overview, usage principles, Quickstart, other document groups,
+After this document was created, the README, overview, technical overview, usage principles, Quickstart, application-potential materials, other document groups,

-image materials, definition files, and related materials had been mostly prepared, and the project entered the final pre-publication check stage.
+image materials, definition files, Japanese Docs, English Docs, and related materials had been prepared, checked in the final review stage, and uploaded to GitHub.

 At this stage, the work dialogue log had become even longer, so ARGD / DAGD were reinjected, and state self-verification, audit, and re-fixation were performed.